Bergvca/string_grouper/README.md

 string_grouper = string_grouper.fit()
 ```

 ```python
 # Add the grouped strings
 companies['deduplicated_name'] = string_grouper.get_groups()
 ```

 Suppose we know that PWC HOLDING CORP and PRICEWATERHOUSECOOPERS LLP are the same company.
-The StringGrouper will not match these, since they are not similar enough.
+StringGrouper will not match these since they are not similar enough.

 ```python